surifirstpin/biplus_documentation/docs/SavingReports.md

 In Acubi you can save the the report build for retrieving the data in specific location under a specific tag or share them with team members for better collaboration.

-After extracting the data click on sav
+After extracting the data click on save button in Analysis section as shown in below image,
 ## Saving under specific tag

 All the reports build in analysis section are saved under **my space** tag shown below.